 - Link-Up provides eligible low-income consumers living on Tribal lands with a one-time discount of up to $100 on the initial installation or activation of a wireline or wireless telephone for the primary residence.

-- Federal Lifeline support in the amount of $9.25 per month will be made available to qualifying low-income consumers.
+- Federal Lifeline support will be made available to qualifying low-income consumers.
 Additional federal Lifeline support of up to $25 per month will be made available to eligible residents of Tribal lands.
 The total Lifeline support cannot exceed the Residential Local Line Charge.